jlleongarcia/jlleongarcia/content/blog/dji-osmoaction5pro.md

 ## Conclusions of Osmo Action 5 Pro

+Make sure to **explore the resolutions and modes**.

+There is the possibility to record at FHD 1080p@240fps, but not with wide mode, for example.

 * You are required to [install DJI Mimo app](https://www.dji.com/pl/downloads/djiapp/dji-mimo) - which will allow you to activate the warranty + transfer files (no need for cable!) + receive firmware updates
     * The app is neither in Google not Apple store...❗
     * I would keep the .apk handy, as per my experience with the [DJI Tello Drone](https://jalcocert.github.io/JAlcocerT/dji-tello-python-programming/)